LLM in Criminal Law and Criminal Justice

 - The penal process; and

 The programme is suitable for students who have studied law or a related subject at undergraduate level and wish to develop a specialist understanding of criminal law and criminal justice.
-It will prepare you for further work in this area, whether professional or academic.

 At Edinburgh Law School we have an expertise base that encompasses a diverse range of approaches to criminal law and criminal justice, including theoretical, doctrinal, socio-legal, comparative and critical approaches.